Finite approximation of free groups II: the Theorems of Ash, Herwig-Lascar and Ribes-Zalesskii -- revisited and strengthened: Comparing Section with Section

 \begin{Prop} For every finite $A$-generated group $Q$ and every positive integer $n$ there exists a finite $A$-generated group $H$ expanding $Q$ such that the following holds.
 For every finite connected graph $\mE$ on at most $n$ vertices and every $H$-commuting labelling $v\colon \mathrm{K}(\mE)\to \til A^*$ there exists a labelling $w\colon \mathrm{K}(\mE)\to \til A^*$ that commutes over $F$ and such that for every edge $k$ of $\mE$ \begin{enumerate} \item $[v(k)]_Q=[w(k)]_Q$ and \item $\co(\pi_1^\mQ(v(k)))\supseteq \co(\pi_1^\mQ(w(k)))$. \end{enumerate} \end{Prop} Again, the conditions on the absence of loop edges in $\mE$ in Definition~\ref{def: critical group} is of proof-technical nature and not relevant for the formulation of the essence.
 According to Ash's proof in~\cite{Ash} (cf.~the discussion at the beginning of Section~\ref{sec:groups for Ash}), the group $H$ does not only depend on $Q$ and the number of vertices of $\mE$, but also on the cyclomatic number of $\mE$.
 The proof in~\cite{mytype2} of Proposition~\ref{prop:mytype2} by use of iterated expansions of the form $G\mapsto{}^{\mathbf{Ab}_m}G$ also proceeds by induction on the maximal length of a cycle subgraph of $\mE$ \textsl{and} the cyclomatic number of $\mE$.
 However, it also shows that \textsl{all} multiple edges can be handled by just one iteration.
-This implies that for any connected graph on $n$ vertices at most $(n-1){{n-1}\choose{2}}+1$ iterations of expansions $G\mapsto{}^{\mathbf{Ab}_m}G$ are needed to obtain the desired group $H$ from $Q$ (cf.~the formulation of Proposition~\ref{prop:mytype2}).
+This implies that for any connected graph on $n$ vertices at most $(n-1)\binom{n-1}{2}+1$ iterations of expansions of the form $G\mapsto{}^{\mathbf{Ab}_m}G$ are needed to obtain the desired group $H$ from $Q$ (cf.~the formulation of Proposition~\ref{prop:mytype2}). {Hence the formulation of Proposition~\ref{prop:ash-pure} without mention of the cyclomatic number is justified, although Ash's Theorem only states a slightly weaker assertion.}

+{If we are given an $A$-generated group $Q$ and a positive integer $n$, then for any group $H$ as in Proposition~\ref{prop:ash-pure}, \textsl{every} expansion $K$ of $H$ fulfils the same r\^ole.
+In other words, the class of all groups $H$ serving for given $Q$ and $n$ as in Proposition~\ref{prop:ash-pure} is closed under expansions.
+In particular, the group $H$ can always be chosen to be \emph{relatively free} (that is, \textsl{every} mapping $A\to H$ extends to an endomorphism $H\to H$).
+In contrast, the class of all groups $H$ serving for given $Q$ and $n$ as in Proposition~\ref{prop:otto-ash-pure} is \textsl{not} closed under expansions (because of item (1)).
+Nevertheless, it would be interesting whether the group $H$ in Proposition~\ref{prop:otto-ash-pure} can be chosen to be relatively free in general.}\footnote{{This should be related to the discussion after the proof of Theorem~2.4 in~\cite{ABO}.}}